CodeRedApe/Concurrency-Exercise/README.md

 # Concurrency-Exercise
-This Exercise demonstrates an event loop method using Javascript
+This Exercise demonstrates an event loop method using Java